Events and risk: you are responsible for them

 We identify risks early on: which activities require additional coverage, what are the location’s contractual requirements, and what are the municipal permit requirements.
 We help you ask your insurer the right questions and guide the coordination process with all parties involved.

-A great event isn't just enjoyable—it's also well-organized.
-That means both fun and safety are taken care of.
-Because if something does go wrong, you want everyone to know what's covered and who's responsible.
+A great event is both enjoyable and well-organized.
+That means both fun and safety are a priority.
+Because if something does go wrong, you want everyone to know what’s covered and who’s responsible.

 You can read more about safety and protocols at events in our article on safety protocols →